KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

 setwd("C:/Users/keith/OneDrive - SUSS University/Modules/Y1S1 - ANL501/1.
 TMA/ANL501_TMA01_N2510329_Liew_Kai_Kiat")
 ```

-2. Loaded the ‘readxl’ package using ‘library()’ function,
+Loaded the ‘readxl’ package using ‘library()’ function:
-a.
-The ‘read_excel’ function was used to read TMA Excel file;
+- The ‘read_excel’ function was used to read TMA Excel file;
-b.
-Data object was assigned to all five data frames for ease of identification.
+- Data object was assigned to all five data frames for ease of identification.

 ``` r
 # Import TMA dataset into R